Eat Better – Drink Less – Exercise More

 You might think it’s ironic to associate cannabis with exercise, but there are plenty of ways cannabis can help you maintain an active lifestyle.
-In fact, many health-minded people consume cannabis prior to exercising.
+In fact, many health-minded people workout with cannabis.

 Cannabis’ euphoric properties are physical and mental.
 Sativas and Sativa-dominant Hybrids can instill both physical energy as well as mental clarity and focus.
-You’ll finally have the strength and willpower to make it through leg day!
+You’ll have the strength and willpower to make it through your toughest workouts.

 Finding the right product is easy.
 Consult one of our knowledgeable Budtenders to learn more about strains and products that offer these properties.

 Cannabis & Exercise Recovery